tamaina/joinmisskey.github.io/wiki/forks.md

 has_child: false
 rank: 3.1
 ---
 Misskey's source code is licensed under AGPL3.0 and published as well as maintained on GitHub, so derivative software (in Git terminology, a "fork") is easy to create.
-On this page,we will introduce you to current major forks.
+On this page, we will introduce you to current major forks.

 ## フォーク一覧
 ### v12ベース